 Meat with veg is a staple meal for us.

 We have a heap of fast meals that we are able to do for those days when we get back to camp late or are absolutely dead tired or simply just can’t be bothered.
 These meals often have items prepared at home, and usually take minimal work to get ready.
-We love taking frozen soup from home (which just involves doubling the recipe at home and freezing it) and then warming it up in a saucepan and having it with some fresh bread.
+We love taking frozen soup from home (which just involves doubling the recipe at home and freezing it) and then warming it up in a saucepan and having it with some fresh bread or damper.

 We take a lot of quick, tasty meat that can be coupled with mash potato or vegetables and knocked out in under 20 minutes.
 Pasta is a staple part of our diet, coupled with easy sauces (or we pre-make the sauce at home).
 It only takes a few minutes to cook pasta, add the sauce and you have a simple, tasty and healthy meal ready to go.
 It helps that our two kids love pasta too!